After a season of harsh words, may we find new ones to heal

 Volunteers are needed to repair homes in the Greater Baton Rouge area.

-“No Yellow Cap training is needed for this long term disaster recovery project,” said Cathy Miller of NAMB, who is coordinating this/p>/p>/a>... [continue]
+“No Yellow Cap training is needed for this long term disaster recovery project,” said Cathy Miller of NAMB, who is coordinating this effort along with a wonderful team of faithful volunteers.
+Miller encourages volunteers to join this effort and really see people... [continue]

 EL ÚLTIMO 5o DOMINGO DEL AÑO DE LA OFRENDA CONTRA EL HAMBRE Y EL ESTRENO DEL NUEVO VI